bathtubfulloftoast/DailyMan/README.md

 if you need help setting the time for cron you can use [crontab guru](https://crontab.guru) to help getting the value you want

 ## Other Information
-with this script comes a very convenient list of male names this is very convenient for if you forget which white man you're talking to also not every name is white
+with this script comes a very convenient and inclusive list of male names (theyre not specifically male names its just a list of any name)

 another fun fact this script is entirely [bodged](https://www.youtube.com/watch?v=lIFE7h3m40U) together this script is NOT meant to be the best solution for sending a random image from an immich album to a discord server